garylirocks/quickrefs/datadog.markdown

 - You can create alert monitors on these metrics to avoid unexpected usages
 - There are built-in APM dashboards

-### Continuous Profiler

-- Gives you insight into the system resource consumption (eg. CPU, memory and IO bottlenecks) of your applications beyond traces
-- Supported by client libraries

 ### APM monitors

 Three types: